RichardHightower/slumberdb/README.md

 Boon is the fastest JSON serialization.
 Kryo is the fastest Java serialization.

-The plan is to use leveldbjni for the leveldb implementation.
+The plan is to use leveldbjni for the leveldb implementation, and later Vertx for a storage replica set.

-Rick Hightower works on JSR-107 and JSR-347 as well as Boon which has an in-memory query engine, and a fast JSON parser/serializer.